What is workplace safety?

 Workplace safety, also known as occupational health and safety, involves the management of risks to the health, welfare and safety of everyone in the workplace.
 As an employee in Australia, one of your workplace rights is to have a safe environment to work in.

-However sometimes accidents cannot be avoided and workplace injuries occur.
-Compensation law is extremely difficult to navigate and therefore it is recommended that anyone who needs answers relating to workplace injuries seeks legal advice from qualified compensation lawyers, like the team at Sydney’s Owen Hodge.
+In NSW, all employers must also comply with the Occupational Health and Safety Act.
+However, sometimes accidents can’t be avoided and workplace injuries occur.
+Compensation law is extremely difficult to navigate, so it’s highly recommended that anyone who has sustained a workplace injury seeks legal advice from qualified workers compensation lawyers, like the team at Owen Hodge.

 The employer’s responsibilities

 As a business owner or operator, you have far reaching legal obligations to provide and maintain a safe and healthy workplace.
 These obligations do not just relate to your employees, but also to the people who interact with your business.

 What are the three basic safety rights in the workplace?